Fundamentals of behavioral finance: Overconfidence bias

 What is overconfidence bias?

 Most people tend to overestimate their skills, whether it's changing an electrical outlet or managing their own finances.
-Consider that some 73% of Americans consider themselves to be better-than average drivers, according to a AAA survey.1 Behavioral finance has a name for this ego-driven tendency: overconfidence bias.
+Consider that some 73% of Americans believe themselves to be better-than average drivers, according to a survey by the American Automobile Association (AAA).1 Behavioral finance has a name for this ego-driven tendency: overconfidence bias.

 In investing, overconfidence bias often leads people to overestimate their understanding of financial markets or specific investments and disregard data and expert advice.
 This often results in ill-advised attempts to time the market or build concentrations in risky investments they consider a sure thing.